Akame1981/SecureChat/README.md

 On first launch you will be asked to set a PIN (used to encrypt your private keys).
 A keypair is generated automatically.

-> By default the client points to the public demo server over HTTPS.
+> By default the client points to the public server over HTTPS.
 Run your own server for full control.